DSchndr/SX-Repair/README.md

 3. Check Capacitors around M92T36, BQ24103, PIUSB3 for Shorts and replace IC / Cap if there is one
 4. Short on 3v3 line after chips from #3 are removed? unplug emmc and check again, in both cases the console is worthless because soc / emmc is broken
 5. Check if there is a Voltage on the Cap near the joycon zif socket near BQ ic
+6. No Voltage?
+Some issue with M92T36 & USB-C

+# My Switch doesn't turn on after SX Core/Lite installation
+1. Check Solder joints
+2. Remove Modchip & check for shorts
+3. Short? -> Your SOC is dead

 # My Switch hangs on Nintendo logo and blackscreens / fake charges
 Usually you can start the Console by pressing *volume + & volume - & power* after plugging in the battary
-1. Check that pin 3 of the battary connector has continuity
+1. Check that pin 3 of the battary connector has continuity to the testpad on the mainboard
 2. Check that M92T36 gives BQ24103 a voltage.
 No voltage? -> Replace it
 3. Check that BQ24103 charges the battary while plugged in and on.
 No charge? -> Replace it
+4. Check that the USB CC/SBU lines are all connected

 # My Switch bluescreens
 Reflow / Reball tegra ic, emmc and ram

 Still bluescreens?
-GPT partitions on emmc are damaged or other issue
+GPT partitions on emmc are damaged (use sx modchip to fix) or other issue

 # My Switch hangs on SX logo / doesn't boot
-Check if the 2 caps near the shield from the tegra chip exist...
+Check that the 2 caps near the shield from the tegra chip exist...

 Gone?
 Replace with [TODO: Image / Info]

 # I removed a cap on the cpu while soldering on sx c0re / sx l1te